-I’ve recently been involved in a lively discussion on LinkedIn about the value of online sponsorship submission forms.
+Over the years, I’ve been involved in several lively discussions about the value of online sponsorship submission forms.
 The response has been divided, to say the least.

 I am not a fan of these forms in any way, although I can understand why they have appeal.
 On the surface, it absolutely looks like a time-saver and an objective assessment tool.
 If you look a bit deeper, however, there are some fatal flaws in this premise.

 When you invest in sponsorship, you are investing in opportunity.
-It is leverage (aka “activation”) that provides the results.
-The best sponsorship seekers are providing those creative ideas for leverage in their proposals, making it very easy for a sponsor to see how they can make it work for their brands.
+It is leverage that provides the results.
+The best rightsholders are providing those creative ideas for leverage in their proposals, making it very easy for a sponsor to see how they can make it work for their brands.

-Old school sponsorship seekers tell sponsors what they’re about, list the benefits, and in effect, say “you figure it out”.
+Old school rightsholders tell sponsors what they’re about, list the benefits, and in effect, say “you figure it out”.
 That “figuring out” of what’s in it for you takes a long time, but that’s exactly what sponsors set themselves up for when they use sponsorship submission forms.

 Rather than creating walls, how about sponsors just being more open and specific about your needs.
 And no, including the line “we only select sponsorships which meet out needs” does not count.
-You have to tell the sponsorship seekers what you need.
+You have to tell the rightsholders what you need.

-Anecdotally, the number of proposals you get will drop by around 60-75% and the quality of those proposals will rise dramatically.
+Anecdotally, the number of proposals you get will drop by around 60-75%, as rightsholders either realise they’re not a good fit, or that they’re not prepared to put in the time and effort to get you something strategic.
+At the same time, the quality of the proposals you do receive will rise dramatically.
 They will be more comprehensive, creative, and objective-driven.
 I get a lot of love letters from sponsors about how sponsorship guidelines have made their lives easier.

 Even smaller sponsors can benefit from having good sponsorship guidelines.
 They may not have the massive workload that comes along with hundreds or thousands of proposals a month, but they still want good proposals that are about their needs.
 I know many smaller and mid-sized companies that are very happy with the reduction in workload, and especially the higher quality of proposals, that they get.
 I even know of several companies that have guidelines for smaller sponsorships (eg, for investments under $2000) that are not as demanding as their guidelines for larger sponsorships, but still require a degree of strategic benefits and ideas.